 Ahmedabad, India’s first UNESCO World heritage city is well-connected with the rest of India.
 Cheap airfare deals for flights to Ahmedabad from USA will leave you amazed.

 Mathura & Vrindavan

-The way Manipur celebrates the Holi Festival is culturally unique.
+The way Manipur celebrates the Holi Festival is culturally unique, Northeast India.
 The festivity begins on the Full Moon day of Phalguna and spans for six days.
 The age-old Yaosang Festival of the state was merged with Holi celebration during the rise of Vaishnavism.
 The tradition of celebrating Holi through cultural performances including folk dance forms and songs has been replaced with the trend – music band culture.
 Setting fire to a thatched hut of hay and twigs marks the beginning of the festivity.
 The boys and girls play gulal, the following day.
 The sight of devotees wearing white & yellow turbans, dancing in front of the Krishna temple and offering gulal to the obedience of the Lord is a wonderful spectacle to witness.
 The celebration ends with a religious procession to the capital city, Imphal.